cisagov/ScubaGoggles/baselines/Google Chat Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.CHAT.2.1v0.1
 External file sharing SHALL be disabled to protect sensitive information from unauthorized or accidental sharing.

-- _Rationale:_ Protects against unintentional or intentional data leakage from the agency or organization.
+- _Rationale:_ Enabling external file sharing in Google Chat opens an additional avenue for data loss, one that may not be as rigorously monitored or protected as traditional collaboration channels, such as email.
+This policy limits the potential for unauthorized or accidental sharing.
 - _Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping